Distributionally Robust Surrogate Optimal Control for High-Dimensional Systems: Introduction

-By leveraging surrogate models, we introduce modeling error in both the objective function and constraints.
+By leveraging surrogate models, we introduce modeling error.
 While objective uncertainty may affect optimality, uncertainty in the constraint functions can mean the difference between safe control and critically unsafe behavior.
 Therefore, this work accommodates uncertainty in the constraints via distributionally robust chance constraints (DRCC).
-Specifically, we reformulate safety constraints as chance constraints that encode distributions of modeling error computed from testing data.
-We apply Wasserstein ambiguity sets to further bolster the robustness of our approach.
-The Wasserstein metric is a distance measure in the space of probability distributions.
-It encodes the minimum amount of energy required to redistribute mass from one distribution to another via uniform perturbation, hence its popular moniker ``earth mover's distance'' \cite{Yang00}.
-The Wasserstein measure is distinguished from other probabilistic distances in that it is symmetric between two distributions, makes no assumptions on the shape of the distributions, and importantly provides an ``out-of-sample'' safety guarantee \cite{Esfahani00}.
-This means when used for DRCCs, we can probabilistically guarantee adherence to constraints even when our surrogate models encounter new data and experience.
-These features strongly differentiate Wasserstein ambiguity sets from other DRO approaches which rely on moment-based methods or $\phi$-divergence \cite{Jiang00}.
-The DRCCs are implemented into an online optimization algorithm applied within a receding horizon control framework.
+These chance constraints encode distributions of modeling error computed from testing data.
+We apply Wasserstein ambiguity sets to strengthen robustness by optimizing with respect to worst-case modeling error sourced from a family of distributions within some Wasserstein distance of the empirical distribution.
+The Wasserstein measure is distinguished from other probabilistic distances (i.e. moment-based methods of $\phi$-divergence \cite{Jiang00}) in that it is symmetric between two distributions, makes no assumptions on the shape of the distributions, and importantly provides an ``out-of-sample'' safety guarantee \cite{Esfahani00}.
+When used for DRCCs, we can probabilistically guarantee adherence to constraints even when our surrogate models experience distributional shifts relative to the training data.